 Announcing "Asbestos and You": A Campaign from HSE

 Asbestos is still a silent killer in homes and workplaces across the UK.
-Many people believe asbestos is a problem of the past, but it remains a real and present danger.
+Many people believe this danger is a problem of the past, but it remains a real and present danger.
 That’s why the Health and Safety Executive (HSE) has launched the "Asbestos and You" Work Right campaign to raise awareness and provide essential information to protect tradespeople and workers.

 Asbestos and you campaign launches to keep tradespeople safe